MeoMunDep/Pocket-Waifu/README.md

 💡 Usage:

 > You need to `cd` to the file after extract it
-> To run the bot, use the following command: `cd "pocket waifu-main/pocket waifu"; node 1`
+> To run the bot, use the following command: `cd "pocket waifu-main/pocket waifu"; node meomundep`

 🎇Enjoy!